 Direction, Script and Other Technicalities: –

-James McAvoy is the soul of the movie and for me this is his best performance till date.
+James McAvoy is the soul of the movie and for me, this is his best performance to date.
 The way he shifts from one character to another in a single montage is outstanding and he is the lone-warrior in this movie which wouldn’t have been what it is without him.

 Anna Taylor-Joy does an excellent job in portraying Casey, who gets more space after Kevin and his various personalities.
 She has a really bright future ahead and might become a fine actress if she picks up good scripts.

 Betty Buckley, Haley Lu Richardson and Jessica Sula justify their roles very well though they don’t get much to portray onscreen.